ezfe/TimeKeeper/README.md

 1. Install forge (http://files.minecraftforge.net).
 This mod was last tested and built with 9.10.0.804.

+2. Go download the latest release, or whichever you want to download from here: https://github.com/ezfe/TimeKeeper/releases

-2. Put the downloaded zip into minecraft/mods (where minecraft is your minecraft folder).
+3. Put the downloaded zip into minecraft/mods (where minecraft is your minecraft folder).
 You can find information on locating your minecraft folder here: http://hopper.minecraft.net/help/finding-minecraft-data-folder/

 ##To get started in a new world, you have two options: